UPDATED: 5:36 p.m., Aug. 15

 Buc-ee's is coming to Katy after the Katy City Council Monday night unanimously approved an economic development agreement to bring the popular convenience store and gas station chain to the city.

-Kayce Reina, director of marketing and tourism for the city of Katy, said the new Buc-ee’s will be located at the northeast corner of I-10 and the new Cane Island Parkway, easily accessible from the new Cane Island overpass and exit ramps from I-10, set to open March 22.
+Kayce Reina, director of marketing and tourism for the city of Katy, said the new Buc-ee's will be located at the northeast corner of I-10 and the new Cane Island Parkway, easily accessible from the new Cane Island overpass and exit ramps from I-10, set to open in June 2017.

 "We thought Katy was the perfect match," said Arch "Beaver" Aplin III, co-founder and CEO of Buc-ee's.
 "We think it's a great opportunity.
 It will be a large facility."

 Aplin—who was present at Monday's meeting—said plans are still in the development stage for the new Buc-ee's, but the store is expected to be at least 50,000-square-feet with an estimated 100 gas pumps and all the chain's signature food offerings, including the famously clean restrooms and Texas-themed gifts.

 Construction on the new Buc-ee's is set to begin this summer and expected to be completed by summer 2017.

 Katy City Administrator Byron Hebert said he was extremely excited to have a Buc-ee's in Katy, predicting the new store would generate an estimated $25 million in sales tax revenue per year for the city.

 Hebert said the $25 million in expected revenue from the Buc-ee's will equate to about $125,000 per year in revenue for the city.